Izabel Galliera Ph.D (She/Her)

-My core teaching, curatorial, and research interests are contemporary art in a global context with a particular focus on socially and politically engaged art and activist art.
+My core teaching, curatorial, and research interests are contemporary art in a global context with a particular focus on socially and politically engaged art, activist art, pedagogical art, as well as History of Exhibitions and Curatorial Practices.
 I received a Ph.D. in art history from the University of Pittsburgh.
 My dissertation, supervised by Terry Smith, is titled: “Reclaiming Public Life, Building Public Spheres: Contemporary Art, Exhibitions and Institutions in post-1989 Europe.”

 Manuscripts in-Development: